bheerendermudigindla/orders/README.md

 The project is mainly focus on order management system.
 In this project we performed three activities.
 1.Create a order into Database.
 2.Get the all orders details.
 3.Update the existing order.

-To run this project : go run sellerapp_order.go
+To run this project : go run main.go

 Docker Commands:
 Build: docker build -t app:v1 -f Dockerfile .